mhannum72/mylunch/README.md

 Personal project: a website where people can upload pictures of their meals.

+TODO - keep in the back of your mind:

+verify that the jquery onclick works correctly for replacing prev and next pages .. you had issues with this.

 users
 -
 username (email address) - will be unique in this table